-- 3. You must have at least 18"/46cm of clearance between any horizontal piping and the ceiling. - 4.
-The pipe cannot extend into the chimney flue (see figure 14). - Secure pipe/elbow sections with three sheet metal screws at each joint to make the piping rigid.
-Screws may be no more than a maximum of 3"/76mm apart. - 6.
+- 3. You must have at least 18 inches of clearance between any horizontal piping and the ceiling. - 4.
+The pipe cannot extend into the chimney flue (fig. 9). - 5.
+Secure pipe/elbow sections with three sheet metal screws at each joint to make the piping rigid.
+Screws may be no more than a maximum of 3°/76mm apart. - 6.
 It is recommended that no more than two (2) 90 degree bends be used in the stovepipe installation.
 The use of more than two 90 degree bends may decrease the amount of draw and possibly cause smoke spillage.
 Where possible, use only corrugated (nonadjustable) elbows.
-These provide a better seal. - 7.
-The connector pipe must not pass through an attic or roof space, trusses, closet, or any concealed space, or floor, ceiling, wall or combustible construction.
-(See Chimney Connector Systems & Clearances, page 15).
-A UL 103 HT (US)/ULC-S629 (CDN) listed chimney must be used from the first penetration of ceiling or wall to the chimney cap.
-Where passage through a wall or partition of combustible construction is desired, the installation shall conform to NFPA 211 (US) or CAN/CSA-B365 (Canada)
+These provide a better seal. - The connector pipe must not pass through an attic or roof space, closet, or any concealed space, or floor, ceiling, wall or combustible construction.
+(See Chimney Connector Systems & Clearances, page 22).
+A UL 103 HT Listed Chimney System must be used from the first penetration of ceiling or wall to the chimney cap.
+Installation must conform to the latest edition of NFPA 211.

-WARNING: DO NOT USE SINGLE WALL CONNECTOR PIPE AS A CHIMNEY - A HOUSE FIRE COULD RESULT.
+WARNING: DO NOT USE SINGLE WALL CON-NECTOR PIPE AS A CHIMNEY - A HOUSE FIRE COULD RESULT.